George Floyd Wasn't Murdered. He Was Tortured. | Washingtonian (DC)

 It begs the question: How different would the national discourse be if the case in Minneapolis were referred to as “the torturing-to-death of George Floyd”?

 It’s been six years since “torture” was the watchword of the national dialogue, in 2014.
-That was the year when President Obama addressed the findings of the Senate Intelligence Committee report on CIA interrogation techniques, more appropriately labeled as torture, which the president so much conceded when he strangely acknowledged, “We tortured some folks.”
+That was the year when President Obama addressed the findings of the Senate Intelligence Committee report on CIA interrogation techniques, more appropriately labeled as torture, which the President so much conceded when he strangely acknowledged, “We tortured some folks.”
 And central to that report was the almost pedestrian use of waterboarding—a tactic that is definitionally understood as a suffocation technique.

-It seems strangely befitting, then, to watch wave of state counter-actions that have militarized the streets of Washington: a Joint Chiefs chairman patrolling in fatigues; armed guards forming a federal paramilitary patrol, alarmingly unidentified and still anonymous; military helicopters using anti-insurgent techniques; and opening fire with tear-gas and kinetic projectiles on peaceful protestors for a presidential photo op.
+It seems strangely befitting, then, to watch the wave of state counteractions that have militarized the streets of Washington: a Joint Chiefs chairman patrolling in fatigues; armed guards forming a federal paramilitary patrol, alarmingly unidentified and still anonymous; military helicopters using anti-insurgent techniques; and opening fire with tear-gas and kinetic projectiles on peaceful protestors for a presidential photo op.
 Each is of a piece with the militarization of American civic life, a continuum that should be understood to include the torture Floyd suffered for nearly nine minutes in Minneapolis.

-In one of his most-cited observations, Orwell wrote that political language is calibrated “to make lies sound truthful and murder respectable.”
-I was reminded of this when the DC National Guard responded to the outrage of a helicopter being used as an offensive street-tactic—by announcing an investigation “into the actions of our rotary aviation assets.”
+In one of his most cited observations, Orwell wrote that political language is calibrated “to make lies sound truthful and murder respectable.”
+I was reminded of this when the DC National Guard responded to the outrage of a helicopter being used as an offensive street tactic—by announcing an investigation “into the actions of our rotary aviation assets.”
 As the national discussion continues into summer, we will hear more about “police brutality,” “use of force,” and “unarmed killings”—words that convey outrage, certainly, but are very far from capturing the bleaker truth of what happened to Floyd.
 The “killing” of Floyd misdirects away from his torture the same way that Defense Secretary Mark Esper’s mention of the “battlespace” misdirects away from plain facts, which sit in front of our nose: There is shooting in the streets.

 Over the next few months, as the country deploys more words, we should be thinking about which ones.
 “In our time, political speech and writing are largely the defense of the indefensible,” Orwell went on.
 “One cannot change this all in a moment.
 But one can at least change one’s own habits.”